dcernst/dcernst.github.io/teaching/mat526s21/syllabus.md

   - $q$-Catalan numbers
   - $q$-Narayana numbers
   - Dyck paths by area
-- Coxeter groups
-  - The symmetric group
-  - Finite Coxeter groups: generators and relations
-  - $W$-Mahonian distribution
-  - $W$-Euleria numbers
-  - Finite reflection groups and root systems
-  - The Coxeter arrangement and the Coxeter complex
-  - Action of $W$ and cosets of parabolic subgroups
-  - Counting faces in the Coxeter complex
-  - The $W$-Euler-Mahonian distribution
-  - The weak order
-  - The shard intersection order

 <blockquote>
 <p>An ounce of practice is worth more than tons of preaching.</p>